Entropy and stability of hyperbolic manifolds: Limits of currents and limits of almost Riemannian isometries

 The theory of currents in metric spaces begins with works of De Giorgi, and Ambrosio-Kirchheim \cite{AK00}.
 It extends the theory of currents in finite dimensional manifolds due to De Giorgi, Federer-Fleming.
 For the most part, in this paper we will only stay in the standard framework of smooth maps and smooth manifolds.
 Nevertheless, a key reason for caring about metric currents is that this general theory enables to formulate powerful compactness results like Theorem \ref{key compact} below.
-Besides, there is a profusion of standard tools (weak convergence, area/coarea formulae, slicing, push-forward...) for which the most natural language is given by Geometric Measure Theory.
+Besides, there is a profusion of standard tools (weak convergence, area/coarea formulae, slicing, push-forward...) for which the most natural language is given by geometric measure theory.

 The main references we will need on the theory of metric currents are \cite{AK00,AK00b,Wenger11,SW11}.
 We reviewed in some details the main definitions and results of the theory in Section 1 of \cite{Antoine23a}.
-Integral currents in complete metric spaces are, roughly speaking, a countable union of Lipschitz push-forwards of classical integral currents in Euclidean spaces.
-They give a workable notion of ``oriented submanifolds'' in complete metric spaces like Hilbert manifolds or Banach spaces.
+In this paper, metrics on metric spaces assume only finite values.
+Integral currents in complete metric spaces are, roughly speaking, a countable union of Lipschitz push-forwards of Borel subsets in Euclidean spaces.
+They give a workable notion of ``generalized oriented submanifolds'' in complete metric spaces like Hilbert manifolds or Banach spaces.
 An $n$-dimensional integral current $S$ has a well-defined notion of boundary $\partial S$ which is an $(n-1)$-dimensional integral current, a notion of volume measure denoted by $\|S\|$ and a notion of total volume called mass $\mathbf{M}(S)$.
 Such a current $S$ is concentrated on a so-called canonical set $\set(S)$, itself included in the support $\spt(S)$ of the measure $\|S\|$.
 The restriction of $S$ to a Borel set $A$ is denoted by $S\llcorner A$, and its push-forward by a Lipschitz map $\phi$ is called $\phi_\sharp S$.
-See \cite[Section 3]{AK00}, see also \cite[Subsections 1.1, 1.2]{Antoine23a} for more details.
+With those notations, $\mathbf{M}(S\llcorner A) = \|S\|(A).$ See \cite[Section 3]{AK00}, see also \cite[Subsections 1.1, 1.2]{Antoine23a} for a review.

 The space of integral currents in a given complete metric space is endowed with the weak topology and flat topology, and the latter is finer than the former, see \cite[Subsection 1.1]{Wenger07} \cite[Subsection 1.3]{Antoine23a}.
 The mass is lower semicontinuous with respect to convergence in those topologies \cite{AK00}.